OXID-eSales/paypal-checkout-documentation/configuration.rst

       If you clean up your system after deactivating your previously used module and therefore also delete the module's database, your old orders will also no longer be displayed on the :guilabel:`PayPal Checkout` tab.

-      After deleting the database, you will still be able to view and manage the old orders in your PayPal merchant account.
+      After deleting the database, you will still be able to view and administer the old orders in your PayPal merchant account.

 #.
 Enable :productname:`PayPal Checkout` for live operation as described under :ref:`configuration:Activating PayPal Checkout`.